carinam17/carinam17.github.io/Downloads/README.md

 ### Overview of Websites

 Here is a quick [**introduction**]({{ carinam17.github.io }}/Downloads/Website_Overview.pdf) to considerations for website design.
-Creating a website doesn't need to be a hassle, so take the time to strategize before beginning work on your new site.
+Creating a website doesn't need to be a hassle if you strategize before beginning work on your new site.

 ## Information Technology